-Timber can be treated to further protect wood from the elements, such as fungal decay and insects (risk in South East England).
+Timber can be treated to further protect wood from the elements, such as fungal decay and insects (a risk in South East England).
 The specific risk to your timber will be dictated by your geographic location and where the timber is being used in the construction.
-It is an additional cost to have your timber treated (around 10% of the cost of your structure) and the process includes covering your timber with a special preservative that is specifically designed to protect wooden structures from the elements.
+It’s an additional cost to have your timber treated (around 10% of the cost of your structure) and the process includes covering your timber with a preservative specifically designed to protect wooden structures from the elements.

-- Trusses that weigh over 95 kg should not be handled by manual means alone.
-Some form of mechanisation or mechanical assistance should also be used
+- Trusses that weigh more than 95 kg should not be handled by manual means alone.
+Some form of mechanisation or mechanical assistance should also be used.

-Further recommendations specify that the area where the trusses are to be carried should be kept clear and noise levels should be reduced in order to ensure effective communication between the manual handling team.
-For the full guidance visit HSE
+Further recommendations specify that the area where the trusses are to be carried should be kept clear and noise levels should reduced to ensure effective communication between the manual handling team members.
+For full guidance visit HSE.

-While the cheapest way of building a roof is with a standard roof truss, they do not allow for future expansion.
-An attic (or room-in-the-roof) truss is specially designed to maximise space and allow for further room development.
-Attic trusses do cost more to buy, you can typically expect to pay between 1.5x-2x more than for a standard roof truss, but the main advantage to selecting an attic truss are that they will add value to a house due to the additional square footage, regardless of whether the space is finished or not.
+While the cheapest way of building a roof is with a standard roof truss, they don’t allow for future expansion.
+An attic, or room-in-the-roof truss, is specially designed to maximise space and allow for further room development.
+Attic trusses do cost more to buy; you can typically expect to pay between one-and-a-half times and twice as much as for a standard roof truss.
+However, an attic truss will add value due to the additional square footage, regardless of whether the space is finished.

-You must brace your roof trusses in order to create a stable structure.
-Incorrectly or non-existent bracing can compromise the trusses, resulting in distortion or structural failure.
-The Trusted Rafter Association has created this excellent guide to the correct methodology for bracing your roof system. http://www.tra.org.uk/media/file/PDS/pds4.pdf
+You must brace your roof trusses to create a stable structure.
+Incorrectly installed or non-existent bracing can compromise the trusses, resulting in distortion or structural failure.
+The Trusted Rafter Association has created an excellent guide to the correct method of bracing your roof system.

-We will need confirmation of the measurements for each truss span, floor joist and/or timber frame, with the alterations clearly marked on our original quotation and/or CAD drawings.
+We’ll need confirmation of the measurements for each truss span, floor joist and/or timber frame, with the alterations clearly marked on our original quotation and/or CAD drawings.
 Depending on how many alterations there are, we may need to submit a full set of new drawings.
-If the changes are insignificant, we will revise the existing drawings with new site dimensions.
-We do not charge for the first set of revisions but you may incur some costs for any subsequent amends.
+If the changes are insignificant, we’ll revise the existing drawings with new site dimensions.
+We don’t charge for the first set of revisions, but you may incur some costs for any subsequent amends.

-We often hear this question, and it is usually because there are wires or piping to be fitted retrospectively following installation. are frequently asked this question, usually because an electrician or plumber wants to drill holes to fit wires or piping.
-We would never recommend carrying out any alterations without consulting us first and often we find that we are asked too late and serious damage has already been done.
-Roof trusses and joists are their to support your building structure and any alteration to them; cutting or drilling, will compromise their integrity and the forces that act within them to keep them structurally sound.
-The only way to avoid expensive repairs or replacements due to retrospective work is to ensure carefully planning, that consider all of your building planning stages, including electric and plumbing.
+We often hear this question, and it’s usually because an electrician or plumber wants to drill holes to fit wires or piping retrospectively.
+We’d never recommend carrying out this type of alteration without consulting us first; often we find we’re asked too late and serious damage has already been done.
+Roof trusses and joists support your building structure and any alteration to them by cutting or drilling compromises their structural integrity.
+The only way to avoid expensive repairs or replacements is to eliminate the need for retrospective work through careful planning that considers all of your build stages, including electric and plumbing.

-We do offer a 5-day delivery service within mainland UK from approval of your design.
+We offer a five day delivery service within the UK mainland following the approval of your design.

-There is no legislation that requires you to treat your timber in these applications, however some areas, such as the South East of England, do have problems with beetle infestations that can damage the integrity of your timber structure.
+There is no legislation that requires you to treat your timber, but some areas, such as the South East of England, have problems with beetle infestations that can damage the integrity of timber structures.